Computer Science Foundations

 Operating Systems at the university level

 Operating systems sit at the boundary between hardware and applications.
 Every system call, every page fault, every context switch crosses this boundary, and OS courses force students to live inside it for 13 weeks.
-CMU 15-410, Berkeley CS162, MIT 6.S081, and Stanford CS140E each ship a teaching kernel (Pebbles, Pintos, xv6, or a custom AArch64 variant) that students extend with new schedulers, virtual memory layouts, file systems, and synchronization primitives.
+Most OS courses ship a teaching kernel (xv6, Pintos, or a custom variant) that students extend with new schedulers, virtual memory layouts, file systems, and synchronization primitives.

 The discipline covers 7 named topic areas: process and thread abstractions (fork, exec, wait, exit, pthread_create), CPU scheduling (round-robin, MLFQ, lottery, CFS), virtual memory (page tables, TLB, page replacement with LRU and clock), file systems (inodes, directory entries, journaling, FFS layout), synchronization (mutexes, semaphores, condition variables, monitors, RCU), concurrency bugs (race conditions, deadlocks, livelocks, priority inversion), and security (privilege separation, capability systems, sandboxing).
-The languages of instruction are C (for kernel-level work in xv6, Pintos, Pebbles), C++ (for systems projects in CMU 15-213), and occasionally assembly for boot-loader and interrupt-handler work.
+The languages of instruction are C (for kernel-level work in xv6 and Pintos), C++ (for systems projects), and occasionally assembly for boot-loader and interrupt-handler work.
 The assessment landscape is 80-20 projects over exams because OS understanding compounds through implementation.

-A student who writes the copy-on-write fork in xv6 lab 5 understands page-table sharing in a way that no written exam question can verify.
+A student who writes the copy-on-write fork in an xv6 lab understands page-table sharing in a way that no written exam question can verify.
 Project grading uses the course autograder (make grade for xv6, pintos-grade for Pintos) plus 10 to 20 percent for code quality (kernel-style conventions, locking discipline, design memo quality) determined by hand-grading.
-CSHH tutor matching for this subject draws from CS graduates with direct teaching-kernel experience: former CS162 TAs for Pintos work, former 6.S081 TAs for xv6 RISC-V, former CMU 15-213 TAs for the malloc lab and shell lab patterns.
+CSHH tutor matching for this subject draws from CS graduates with direct teaching-kernel experience across xv6, Pintos, and the malloc and shell lab patterns.

 Our tutors deliver kernel patches that compile cleanly, pass the course autograders, include explicit happens-before reasoning for any synchronization change, and come with a 1-page design memo explaining the kernel state diagram before and after the change.
 Languages supported: C, C++, Assembly.